Floor Joist Calculator

 Joist hanger count 20 hangers

-Review note Verify final member selection against local code, span tables, and manufacturer literature.
+Review note Verify final member selection against local code, current span tables, and field conditions.

-Calculation basis 2x10 Douglas Fir-Larch no 2 at 16 in. o.c.; simply supported uniform-load check.
+Calculation basis 2x10 Spruce-Pine-Fir (SPF) No. 2 at 16 in. o.c.; allowable span is the shorter of bending and deflection limits for a simply supported uniform-load member.